-Summer is heating up, and we all have the urge to get back to our regularly scheduled outdoor activities as soon as possible.
-Since many of those are not an option this year, finding unique, innovative ways to stay entertained has become the new normal during COVID-19.
-Many have begun to bake bread, craft, and explore different walking trails, but above all, the most sought after hobby is gardening.
-Americans have turned to gardening to get outside and relax during these unprecedented times.
-It is a great activity to take up for your mental and physical health, and can be done individually or with your family.
+Spring is blooming, and we all have the urge to get back to our regularly scheduled outdoor activities as soon as possible.
+And what better way to spend time outdoors than to spruce up your home with flowers, trees, and shrubs?
+Over the last year, Americans have turned to gardening to get outside and relax during these unprecedented times, and now that we’re seeing the light at the end of the tunnel with the pandemic, we’re all eager to get outdoors and celebrate.
+Gardening is a great activity to take up for your mental and physical health, and can be done individually as a stress reliever, or with your family as a fun, outdoor activity.
 While being outside in the sun can work wonders for stress levels, it can cause extra strain on your back if done extensively and in uncomfortable positions.
 Here are a few tips to help you ease into gardening while avoiding injury to your neck and back.

 - Plan Ahead